UGentBiomath/COVID19-Model/data/README.md

 split between general population and elderly homes.
 Data from https://m.standaard.be/cnt/dmf20200609_04985767.
 Paper: https://www.medrxiv.org/content/10.1101/2020.06.20.20136234v1.
 + `non_stratified.csv` contains non-stratified estimates of asymptomatic cases, symptomatic cases which result in hospitalization, hospitalized patients in need of intensive care and the case fatality ratio

+#### Belgian Census 2011

++ `Pop_LPW_NL_25FEB15.xlsx` contains the working population per sex, place of residence and place of work.
+From these data a recurrent mobility matrix is computed.
+Data free for download at https://census2011.fgov.be/download/downloads_nl.html .

 ### Interim data sets conversion scripts

 Conversion scripts are managed inside the `covid19model` package (`src/covid19model/data` folder).